 This is the real timeline from my own recovery, drawn from a daily log I started in the hospital.
-Days 1 to 20 are captured below in the level of detail they happened in.
-Everything from Week 4 onwards is the plan, not the result — I will update this page as each milestone lands, or as the plan changes when it meets reality.
-Recovery from a comminuted subtrochanteric femur fracture is not on rails; it is on radiographs.
+The detail runs day by day through the first three weeks, then milestone by milestone to Week 8 (mid-June 2026): the non-weight-bearing wait, the Week 6 X-ray that cleared partial weight-bearing, and where the gait actually is now.
+Everything past Week 8 is still the plan, not the result — I update this page as each milestone lands, or as the plan changes when it meets reality.
+Recovery from a comminuted subtrochanteric femur fracture is not on rails; it is on radiographs — the Week 6 film, not the calendar, is what cleared the load.

 Overview at a Glance